Short Circuit

 The inciting incident occurs at 11 minutes when Lightning strikes Number 5 during a storm, causing a massive power surge that fundamentally alters his programming.
 The robot experiences a system malfunction that will prove to be the birth of consciousness.
 This accident makes Number 5's previous existence as a weapon impossible to continue..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Stephanie makes the active choice to help Number 5 when she realizes he is genuinely sentient and afraid.
+This indicates the protagonist's commitment to Stephanie makes the active choice to help Number 5 when she realizes he is genuinely sentient and afraid.
 She decides to protect him from NOVA rather than turn him in, fully entering the adventure of proving his consciousness and saving his life., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Number 5 witnesses a grasshopper being killed and experiences the concept of death for the first time.
+Notably, this crucial beat Number 5 witnesses a grasshopper being killed and experiences the concept of death for the first time.
 He realizes that NOVA and the military don't just want to retrieve him - they will "disassemble" (kill) him.
 The stakes become life and death.
 False defeat: what seemed like a journey of discovery becomes a fight for survival., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (73% through) represents the emotional nadir.
 Here, Number 5 is captured and restrained by NOVA forces.
 He appears to be completely defeated, about to be disassembled and destroyed.
 The "whiff of death" is literal - Number 5 faces termination, and with him dies the possibility that a machine could truly be alive.
-All hope seems lost., indicates the protagonist at their lowest point.
+All hope seems lost., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 80% of the runtime.
 Newton finally recognizes that Number 5 is genuinely alive - he sees true fear, desire to live, and consciousness in his creation.
 This realization combines Newton's technical knowledge with Stephanie's emotional truth.
 Newton actively chooses to help Number 5 escape, risking his career and freedom., demonstrating the transformation achieved throughout the journey.